JvRondon/Curso_JS/README.md

 # Curso_JS

-Course JavaScript that i'm student,
+Course JavaScript that i'm studying,
-It has a lot of things,
+It has a lot of things,Including the basics!
-Including the basics!